A repeating pattern of brown flower shapes arranged in a grid, with thin decorative borders around each pattern element.

 A black and white illustration of an iPhone.

-• You can begin with scheduling a consult call, or you can go ahead and request your first session.
+• You can begin with a consult call if you want to make sure we’re the right fit, or you can go ahead and request your first session.
 Once you’re booked, you’ll complete the intake paperwork via the client portal.

 A black and white illustration of a couch.

-• Exploring how depression shows up internally, physically, and relationally.
-We will take a look at patterns in both the present and past.
+• We will take a look at what your relationship with your body has looked like in both the present and past.
 This first session is also a deeper dive into your intake questionnaire.

 A black and white illustration of a bullseye with an arrow in the center.